google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 while AudioWorkletProcessor takes care of internal audio processing.
-Because a regular AudioNode processes 128 [frames](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#Audio_buffers_frames_samples_and_channels) at a time, AudioWorkletProcessor must do the same to become a first-class citizen.
+Because a regular AudioNode processes 128 [frames](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#Audio_buffers_frames_samples_and_channels) at a time, AudioWorkletProcessor must do the same to become a core feature.
 This is one of the advantages of the Audio Worklet design that ensures no additional latency due to internal buffering is introduced within the AudioWorkletProcessor, but it can be a problem if a processing function requires a buffer size different than 128 frames.
 The common solution for such case is to